 When it’s used at the telephoto end, the front of the lens extends by approximately 40mm, but continues to feel well balanced with full frame DSLRs such as the EOS 5D Mark IV with which I tested it.

 There’s nothing to prevent it being coupled to a Canon APS-C DSLR (equivalent to a 38-168mm lens).
 However, on smaller bodies such as the EOS 77D, it does make the camera feel quite nose-heavy and not as well balanced.

-When it’s compared directly with its predecessor, you’ll notice quite a few small differences such as the focal length markings being closer to the body of the lens, bolder white lettering, and the removal of the name of the lens at the front of the barrel, which is now printed beside the front element.
+Compared directly with its predecessor, you’ll notice a number of small differences – such as the focal length markings being closer to the body of the lens, bolder white lettering, and the removal of the name of the lens at the front of the barrel, which is now printed beside the front element.

 The design and position of the AF/MF and stabilizer switches remains much the same at the side, but whereas the stabilizer switch was slightly recessed on the older version, it isn’t on this newer version.